-CXOWARE is a quantitative risk software company leading an evolutionary advancement in quantitative information security and operational risk management for corporate environments.
+CXOWARE is a software company leading evolutionary advancements in quantitative risk software for information security and operational risk management.
 For the first time, Chief Information Security Officers (CISO’s) and Risk Officers have a decision-analysis solution that dramatically improves their ability to measure the monetary loss associated with information security & operational risk.
 Armed with this new information, decision makers can now efficiently tailor risk mitigation budgets to the highest loss exposure areas, thus saving money and reducing liabilities to the business.

 The CXOWARE decision analysis software is based on a proprietary methodology for quantifying risk called FAIR (Factor Analysis of Information Risk).
 The FAIR methodology is patent-pending and wholly-owned by CXOWARE, which also manages the traditional publishing and training activities for FAIR users.